Curly Coated Retrievers

 Until the 1800's, the Tweed Water Spaniel was popular in and around the border of England and Scotland.
-But by the time a specialized retrieving dog had become necessary, the Curly Coated Retriever had superseded him.
+But by the time a specialised retrieving dog had become necessary, the Curly Coated Retriever had superseded him.
 Sadly the Tweed River Spaniel is now extinct.

 Although both the Flat Coated Retriever and Curly Coated Retriever were usually black, sometimes liver or yellow specimens appeared.
 But shooters preferred the black ones because they was more obvious among the reeds in which they worked.
 This lessened the risk of the dog being shot by mistake.

 Developed to work in water for long periods, the tight curly coat of the Curly Coated Retriever trapped a layer of water between the curls.
 This served as a 'wet suit' when working.
-On the estates around the English-Scottish border, he was also a 'nightwatchman' that warned off poachers[5b].
+On the estates around the English-Scottish border, he was also a 'night watchman' that warned off poachers[5b].